Baz Bastien: Death

 Bastien attended a dinner by the Professional Hockey Writer's Association (PHWA) on March 14, 1983.
 Later that night while driving home, he collided with a motorcycle on Interstate 376 in suburban Green Tree, Pennsylvania at 12:15 AM, March 15, 1983.
-He was pronounced dead at Mercy Hospital due to having fractured his skull in the collision and having had a heart attack afterward.
+He was pronounced dead at Mercy Hospital from a fractured skull in the collision and a heart attack sustained afterward.
 He was 63.
 Penguins coach Eddie Johnston was named his replacement on May 27, 1983.

 Two awards were created the following season to honor Bastien.
 The American Hockey League began awarding the Aldege "Baz" Bastien Memorial Award annually to the best goaltender in the league, and the Pittsburgh chapter of the PHWA awarded the Aldege "Baz" Bastien Memorial Good Guy Award to the Penguin judged to be most cooperative with the media.